-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the 200D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the M10 have been discontinued, but can regularly be found used on ebay.
+The M10 was replaced by the Leica M11, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Leica M10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Leica M10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.